ShoaibAli-Arab/Tech-articles/README.md

 I did not migrate from Prometheus to Datadog.
 I operated both because different employers had different constraints.
 Prometheus taught me to own the stack.
 Datadog taught me to manage vendor relationships, billing, and alert discipline.
 The best SREs I know are not religious about their tools.
 They are religious about understanding the trade-offs.
 Pick the tool that fits your compliance, your budget, and your team's capacity to maintain it.
 Then commit.
 Half-measures in observability cost more than either stack.

+## 5 Key Takeaways
+1)Match the tool to your constraint — compliance, budget, or team size — not to a features checklist.
+2)Datadog's speed comes with a billing model that rewards discipline; monitor your monitors before they monitor you.
+3)Prometheus gives control but demands ownership of storage, HA, and scraping; it is not zero-cost just because it is open source.
+4)Alert noise is a people problem, not a tool problem — enforce runbooks and ownership fields before any critical page.
+5)Treat observability migration as a product delivery — inventory, automation, validation gates, and a hard cutover date.

+#DevOps #SiteReliabilityEngineering #Observability #CloudInfrastructure #PrometheusvsDatadog